-On January 13, 2014, Pilot Gold released additional drilling results from Kinsley Mountain's Western Flank target, which show the target has intersected significant gold in drill holes spaced over a 500-metre trend that remains open to the north and south.
+On January 13, 2014, Nevada Sunrise released additional drilling results from the Western Flank target, which showed significant intersections in drill holes spaced over a 500-metre trend that remains open to the north and south.
 Hole PK091CA, which returned 8.53 grams per tonne gold over 36.6 metres, is at the centre of the Western Flank trend.
 Pilot Gold drilled approximately 14,200 metres in 58 holes in its 2013 Kinsley program.